Last updated March 29, 2022

 You can also find several external fellowships in the ProFellow database for graduate and doctoral study, as well as dissertation research, field work, language study and summer work experience.

-University of Toronto, Department of Sociology (Toronto, Canada): The Faculty of Arts and Science has instituted a funding guarantee that covers PhD students for four or five years (depending on whether the student enters directly from a BA, or completes an MA before entering the program).
-The guarantee is equal to tuition plus $16,500.
+(Toronto, Canada): The Faculty of Arts and Science has instituted a funding guarantee that covers PhD students for four or five years (depending on whether the student enters directly from a BA, or completes an MA before entering the program).
+The guarantee is equal to tuition plus $17,500.
 The guarantee is met by a balance of three components: the U of T Fellowship, Teaching Assistantships, and Research Assistantships.

 Need some tips for the application process?
 See my article How To Get Into a Fully Funded PhD Program: Contacting Potential PhD Advisors.